Chowwara

 Chowara is a small town near Aluva in the Ernakulam district in the state of Kerala, India.

 Demographics

 At the 2001 India census, Chowwara had a population of 13,603.
 Males constituted 50% of the population and females 50%.
 Chowwara had an average literacy rate of 79%, higher than the national average of 59.5%: male literacy was 81% and, female literacy was 76%.
 In Chowwara, 10% of the population was under 6 years of age.

-Chowara is a small town present in the Sreemoolanagaram Panchayat in Aluva of the Ernakulam district in Kerala, India.
+Chowara is a village part of the Sreemoolanagaram Panchayat in Aluva Taluq of the Ernakulam district in Kerala, India.
 Located on the River Periyar, Cochin International Airport Limited – CIAL at Nedumbassery, is 6.3 km away from Chowara.
 It’s accessibility through Rail (Chowara Railway Station), Air (CIAL Airport) and Water (Chowara Ferry).

 Politics

 Chowara is in the constituency of Aluva Kerala Legislative Assembly.Chowara is part of the Chalakudy (Lok Sabha constituency).
 Anwar Sadath is the MLA of Chowara constituency of Aluva.
 It is part of Chalakudy (Lok Sabha constituency).